--- @ ----transacting other business affairs, his announcement.
+was in Spur Monday trading and in the campaign, but has not yet made transacting other business affairs. his announcement.
 Therefore, as it Messre.
 Payne, of Knox City, Thos He appreciates the fact that the stands, Mr. Morris has no opponent P. Johnson, of Jayton, Guy Speck, The crops are growing fast, and whole universe is now smiling on the for the place.
 He is a safe man and of Post, and J. C. and R. B. Bryant farmers of the West and the great will give his best service if selected of Stamford, were in Spur Wednes-Mariah, says I must go towork, or Spur country in particular.
-Rains for the place. have come in plenty, with sufficient Cotton and feed in this part of the intermission for planting and work- The Highway Cafe is putting on a ant-Link Campany. county is looking fine, although a ing out crops which are now grow-special dinner every day at an at- -Trade in Spurkeep the Offich seekers guessing.
-W. R. Ferrell, of Espuela, was in County Attorney B. G. Worswick, --- Trade in Spur-NOTICE.

-officers last Sunday and have set the place one and a half miles north of information about Dickens county, present a neat sum of money and first and 3rd.
-Sunday evenings for Gilpin. \$10.00 to insure colt.-Also he is always referred to B. G. Wors-Mammoth-Maltese Jack for service, wick who is familiar with the ins estal of financial resources.
-Here -Trade in Spur-Dr. and Mrs. T. H. Blackwell, were S. J. Lovell, went to Canyon last in the city Monday from Dickens, and visiting with friends. -Trade in Spur-SHOE HOSPITAL Have your shoes treated properly Sewed Soles \\\\\\$1.50 Tacked Soles \\\\\1.25 Shop located next door to Spur This distinction has now been Have you eloped?
-Or has the old Bottling works.-C. P. Williams. tf.
-Rubber Heels \\\\\50c.
+Rains for the place. have come in plenty, with sufficient Cotton and feed in this part of the intermission for planting and work- The Highway Cafe is putting on a ant-Link Campany. county is looking fine, although a ing out crops which are now grow-special dinner every day at an at- -Trade in Spur-W. R. Ferrell, of Espuela, was in We don't know which is the greater town Monday.
+Some time ago he was over from Dickens the latter part evil candidates or the pink boll worm injured one of his eyes with a stick of the past week, trading and incident at the Highway Cafe.
+Bell Bros. since we have not had any experience of wood, and it was thought the sight ally furthering his campaign for rewould be destroyed.
+However, he R. W. Dismuke, has been indispos- now has hope of the sight being sav- Attorney Worswick has been serving ed the past week, but is better now. ed, but can not be certain until the the county in an official capacity al-Our County Agent, was out this eye is sufficiently healed to remove most since the very beginning, and that he now had prospects of mak- -Trade in Spur- -Trade in Spur-S. J. Lovell, went to Canyon last in the city Monday from Dickens, Spur was in town Monday. and visiting with friends. -Trade in Spur- SHOE HOSPITAL Have your shoes treated properly Sewed Soles \\\\\$1.50 Tacked Soles \\\\\1.25 Rubber Heels \\\\\50c.
+Shop located next door to Spur -Trade in Spur-Sheriff Miller, of Concho county, was here last week, bringing an at-C. H. Scott, of Duck Creek, was in tached witness to appear before the For more than a hundred years town Wednesday after a few items grand jury in its investigation of the missing Stephenson boy.
+Sheriff Mil-He is one of the best farmers of the ler was of the same opinion that the This agency will serve its every contry and now has the very best pro boy had disappeared of his own volition, stating that in Concho county Farmers of this country are rapidly where the boy formerly resided, it developing into the financiers of West was said that he had stated, after being brought home after running away, that if he ever got away again -Trade in Spur-For Sale or Will Trade-A good Spaulding Hack for wagon. -J. E. Special Sunday dinners, at Highway Cafe.